ese-detkin-lab/ese5190-2022/README.md

 # Setup Guide for Pico
 1. Installing the Toolchain and Visual Studio Code
 3. Building with CMake Tools
-4. Connecting to the serial console on Mac
+4. Connecting to the serial console on Mac and connecting with screen
-5. Connecting with screen
 6. Saying "Hello World"
 ## Step1 Installing the Toolchain and Visual Studio Code
 - Intsalling Homebrew